Seminars

 Whether you're just considering getting afloat, a novice or a seasoned boater, there is a seemingly endless amount to be learned about boat ownership and boating.
 Mark Langley, Technical Editor of Waterways World, hosts a series of Seminars to support both new and experienced boaters.

-Seminars will take place on Saturday, Sunday and Monday;
+Seminars will take place from 11:00 on Saturday, Sunday and Monday;

-Seminars are designed to cover the most pertinent questions to consider when
+Seminars are designed to provide answers to the most pertinent questions you may have on

 All talks are followed by an open question and answer session.